ddinu/observable/examples/capture_the_dot/README.rst

   :alt: Game screenshot
   :align: center

+*Capture The Dot* is a simple game where you try to click on a dot that moves to random positions.
+If you manage to click the dot, you have captured it and get some points.

-*Capture The Dot* is a simple game built with Qt and the Observable library to showcase how you can use observable objects to build the model part of a MVC app.
+The game is built with Qt and the Observable library, to showcase how you can use observable objects to build the model part of a MVC app.

 The code is using a simple MVC architecture, consisting of a game controller, model and view, and has just 3 classes in total.